Five Questions to Ask About The Financial Reports

 Frequently within smaller organisations there is a treasurer.
 This person usually has the task of preparing the regular financial reports and providing commentary on the financial position of the organisation.
 Usually – but not always – they have the appropriate qualification for this job.
 Often times, along with this situation, the other board members rely solely on the treasurer or accountant to know if the organisation is in an OK financial position (i.e. solvent).

-Unfortunately it doesn’t work that way.
+Unfortunately it doesn’t work that way in reality.
 The financial health of the organisation is up to ALL of the directors to understand and agree upon.
 “Trust but verify” should be the approach that you take.
 Your position and personal assets are at risk if it all goes pear-shaped.
 Taking the time to review the financial statements is time well invested.

 Don’t be intimidated by the financial reports that you receive as a board member.
 Invest in learning via courses and other methods.
 Make some time to sit down with the person who prepares the reports and ask them to go through each report and explain how it is prepared, what the figures mean, and how each report relates to the others.
 Good luck!